bitovi/bitops/docs/ci-pipeline.md

       if: github.event_name == 'workflow_dispatch'
 ```

-The workflow disbatch trigger will create a custom bitops image name, and provides the boolean option to bump the [prebuilt-config/bitops-tag.yaml](../prebuilt-config/bitops-tag.yaml)`:tags.bitops-tag`
+The workflow dispatch trigger will create a custom bitops image name, and provides the boolean option to bump the [prebuilt-config/bitops-tag.yaml](../prebuilt-config/bitops-tag.yaml)`:tags.bitops-tag`

 ### **Release**